GIScience/busability-lima-agile-2025/README.md

+> **⚠️ Warning**: This repository is currently under construction.
+Some features may be incomplete or not functioning.
+Data is not yet included.
+Repository will be ready for the reproducibility review.

 This repository includes the code and instructions for the paper `Towards Green Cities: Analysis of the Impact of Bus-Priority Lanes and Accessibility Indicators on Emission Control for Highly Congested Metropolitan Areas During Peak Times` for the for the 28th AGILE conference, Geographic Information Science responding to Global Challenges.